Personal Health Savings Account (HSA)

 - What is a Qualified Medical Expense?

-The Internal Revenue Service IRS Code Section 213(d) defines qualified medical care expenses as amounts paid for the diagnosis, cure, mitigation or treatment of a disease, and for treatments affecting any part or function of the body.
-The list of specific items is extensive and generally changes yearly.
-IRS Publication 502: Medical and Dental Expenses provides a list of medical expenses that may be qualified.
-Your HDHP plan provider can help you understand allowable expenses covered by your plan and answer specific questions.
+The Internal Revenue Service IRS Code Section 213(d) defines qualified medical care expenses as amounts paid for the diagnosis, cure, mitigation, or treatment of a disease, and for treatments affecting any part or function of the body.
+The list of qualified expenses is extensive and tends to change each year.
+You can find detailed information about these expenses in IRS Publication 502: Medical and Dental Expenses.
+Additionally, your high deductible health plan (HDHP) provider can help clarify which specific expenses are covered by your plan and answer any questions.
+Understanding what qualifies as a medical expense is important for effectively managing your healthcare costs and maximizing the benefits of your HSA.

 - How Much Can I Contribute to an HSA?